yachi/trading212/trading212-mcp-server/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes with tests
-4. Ensure all lints pass: `cargo clippy`
-5. Format code: `cargo fmt`
+4. Run quality checks: `cargo make quality`
-6. Submit a pull request
+5. Submit a pull request

 ## Troubleshooting